dextr-cloud/dextr-docs/docs/_pages/home.md

 #### Agent Status

-On login you're offline, so remember to change your Status from Offline to Available to be able to receive calls.
-By default every Dextr Instance only has 2 status at the beginning, "Available" and "Offline", if you see "Forced Released" as a status is because you missed an incoming call sent to your dashboard.
+On login by default your status is set to Offline, so remember to change your Status from Offline to Available to be able to receive calls.
+At the beginning every Dextr Instance only has 2 status, "Available" and "Offline", if you see "Forced Released" as a status is because you missed an incoming call sent to your dashboard.

 Your Dextr Administrator may also enable other codes for you to select as your current status and as seen by your teammates.